oslabs-beta/AutoDeploy/README.md

 - `/mcp/v1/*` – MCP tool façade (see below).
 - `/pipeline-sessions/*` – multi‑step pipeline wizard backed by Supabase tables.
 - `/api/rag/*` – repository RAG APIs (GitHub + zip ingest, query, logs) backed by Pinecone + Supabase; see `server/src/RAG_API_Contracts.md` for full contracts.
+- `/api/connections` – GitHub connection status endpoint used by the Secrets step to confirm that a GitHub token exists and has write access for the selected repo.
+- `/api/secrets/github/*` – GitHub Actions secrets presence + upsert endpoints used by the Secrets step to check and create `AWS_ROLE_ARN` (repo/env level) without exposing values.

 The backend expects a Postgres database (e.g., via a Supabase connection string) configured in `server/db.js`.